Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Estimates for the Basic Operations

 \chapter{Estimates for the Basic Operations}

-In this chapter we prove estimates for the basic operations in the definition of the RG Map $T_k$: products, the integration map ${\boldsymbol R}^{(\boldsymbol q)}_{k+1}$ and the extraction map $\Pi_2$.
+In this chapter we prove estimates for the basic operations in the definition of the RG Map $\boldsymbol{T}_k$ (defined in Chapter~\ref{sec:defRenormTransform}): products, the integration map ${\boldsymbol R}^{(\boldsymbol q)}_{k+1}$ (see \eqref{eq:defRenormMap}, and the extraction map $\Pi_2$ (see \eqref{eq:def_projection}).
 In addition we study the relation of the norms on consecutive scales $k$ and $k+1$.
-In view of the definition of the circle product $\circ$ we essentially only have to deal with products of functionals defined on disjoint polymers.
+In view of the definition \eqref{eq:def_circle_product} of the circle product $\circ$ we essentially only have to deal with products of functionals defined on disjoint polymers.
 Estimates of such products can also be seen as submultiplicativity properties of the norms defined above.

 Here and in the following chapters we assume that for any given $L$ our norms are defined using weights as in Theorem~\ref{th:weights_final} with $\weightzeta$, $M$, $\pphi$, $n$, and $\tilde{n}$ as indicated in Chapter \ref{sec:tracking}.